hipe/tmx/lib/skylab/brazen/doc/issues/011-the-event-narrative.md

 events should be thought of as immutable. if you want to change the properties of an event for whatever weird reason, use this.

-you cannot add new properties through this means. you will have to create another event for that.
+you cannot add new properties through this means, you can only determine what the values will be in your new event of the properties that exist in the first event. in order to add new propertes to a existing event, you could perhaps use `to_iambic` and add new properties and value to this array and build a new event from that.